Novartis Kisqali® Phase III NATALEE trial meets primary endpoint at interim analysis demonstrating clinically meaningful benefit in broad population of patients with early breast cancer

 About Novartis

-Located in East Hanover, NJ Novartis Pharmaceuticals Corporation – an affiliate of Novartis – is reimagining medicine to improve and extend people's lives.
+Novartis is reimagining medicine to improve and extend people's lives.
 We deliver high-value medicines that alleviate society's greatest disease burdens through technology leadership in R&D and novel access approaches.
 In our quest to find new medicines, we consistently rank among the world's top companies investing in research and development.
-Novartis employs nearly 14,500 people in the United States.
-For more information, please visit https://www.novartis.us
+About 106,000 people of more than 140 nationalities work together to bring Novartis products to nearly 800 million people around the world.
+Find out more at https://www.novartis.com

 For questions about the site or required registration, please contact media.relations@novartis.com